Lenictavus/qualys-containeragent/README.md

 **Permission denied**: Container needs privileged mode to install packages on host.

-**Installation failures**: For RPM on Ubuntu, script installs `alien` to convert packages.
-Use DEB package for cleaner installation on Ubuntu.
+**Installation failures**: Ensure you're using the correct package type for your host OS (DEB for Ubuntu, RPM for RHEL/CentOS).

 **Agent not starting**: Check systemd logs on host.
 Usually credential or network connectivity issues.

 **Secret access problems**: Use `./manage-secrets.sh` option 4 to test secret access.

-**Package format errors**: Ensure file is named `qualys-cloud-agent.deb` or `qualys-cloud-agent.rpm`.
+**Package format errors**: Ensure file is named `qualys-cloud-agent.deb` or `qualys-cloud-agent.rpm` and matches your host OS.

 ## Updating and maintenance